keebio/nyquist-case/README.md

     - C-shaped piece - Each half uses 3 of these, use a 4th one if you need more space (like when using a Pro Micro with Mini USB jack)
     - Stick piece - Same number as the C-Shaped piece

+There is also an alternative middle layer file that has 3 holes on the sides of it to allow for testing using 3 screws.

 Screws and Standoffs
 --------------------
 This case was designed to use M2 screws and standoffs.
 The holes in the middle layers are for the standoffs, while the holes in the top and bottom layers are only wide enough for the screws.